Unidata/science-gateway/openstack/readme.md

 1.  openstack.sh

     Start the `unidata/xsede-jetstream` container with `openstack.sh` convenience script.
-The script take a `-o` argument for your `openrc.sh` file and a `-s` argument for the directory containing or will contain your ssh keys (e.g., `~/.ssh` or a new directory that will contain contain your Jetstream OpenStack keys that we will be creating shortly).
+The script take a `-o` argument for your `openrc.sh` file and a `-s` argument for the directory containing or will contain your ssh keys (e.g., `/home/jane/xsede-jetstream/openstack/ssh` or a new directory that will contain contain your Jetstream OpenStack keys that we will be creating shortly). **Both arguments must be supplied with fully qualified path names.**

     ```sh
     chmod +x openstack.sh
-    ./openstack.sh -o <your openrc.sh file> -s <.ssh dir>
+    ./openstack.sh -o </path/to/your openrc.sh file> -s </path/to/your/ssh directory>
     ```

     Subsequently, when interacting with Jetstream via OpenStack API now and in the future, you will be using this container to create VMs, mount volumes, etc.